Venues Day 2016 to Tackle Music Industry Issues with Louder Than War

 Music Venue Trust

-Music Venue Trust, founded in 2014, is a registered charity that seeks to preserve, secure and improve the UK’s network of small to medium scale, mostly independently run, Grassroots Music Venues.
+Music Venue Trust is a UK registered charity which acts to protect, secure and improve Grassroots Music Venues.
 We have a long term plan to protect that live music network which includes, where necessary, taking into charitable ownership freehold properties so they can be removed from commercial pressures and leased back to passionate music professionals to continue their operation.

 For further information please visit http://www.musicvenuetrust.com/